Meromorphic vector bundles on the Fargues--Fontaine curve: Introduction

 \subsection{Acknowledgements}

 We would like to thank Peter Scholze for many illuminating conversations.
 We thank Alexander Bertoloni-Meli and Linus Hamann for explaining several things about the refined local Langlands correspondence.
 We thank Ko Aoki for explaining to us several things related to the $\infty$-categorical background necessary to carry this project.
-The third author wants to thank the second author for the excellent supervision of his master thesis.
+The third author wants to thank the first author for the excellent supervision of his master thesis.
 He moreover wants to thank the first and second author for their constant help and encouragement and for inviting him to join this project.
 The third author also wants to thank Johannes Ansch\"utz for several helpful conversations about extending \Cref{theorem-evaluating-opensubs} to perfect complexes.
 The first and second author would like to thank the third author whose master thesis work reshaped their perspective on how this article should be written.
 We also thank David Hansen, Georgios Pappas, Jared Weinstein for helpful comments on a preliminary version of the article.
 We also thank Johannes Ansch\"utz, Anton G\"uthge, Ben Heuer, Jo\~ao Louren\c{c}o, Sug Woo Shin, Eva Viehmann, Pol van Hoften, Mingjia Zhang, and Xinwen Zhu for stimulating conversations.
 Finally, we are very grateful to the anonymous referee for carefully reading the article and providing very helpful feedback.

 This paper was written during stays at Max-Planck-Institut für Mathematik and Universität Bonn, we are thankful for the hospitality of these institutions.
 The first author has received funding by DFG via the Leibniz-Preis of Peter Scholze.
-The second author was supported by a Heisenberg grant (grant nr.
-462505253) of the DFG, based at the Universities of Bonn and Bochum.
-Also he was supported by the Leibniz Universit\"at Hannover.